GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 ### Using Hand as Thumb Stick Input Events ###

+You bind the Leap Motion input events to an action map just like any other input event.
+Specifically, you tie the events to the `leapmotion` device with the action map `bind()` method.
 As these events operate like a gamepad thumb stick you may use any of the action map features with them, such as defining dead zones.
+Dead zones are especially useful as they allow for some hand jitter in the rest position without generating input events.

 For example, here is how you could use the Leap Motion controller to move the player around in one of the Torque 3D templates (place the script in `sciprts/client/default.bind.cs`):

 ```
 $LeapMotion::GenerateSingleHandRotationAsAxisEvents= true;